ifd3f/infra/nixos/iso/README.md

 # NixOS ISO builder

 Automatically makes a NixOS ISO with useful stuff for easy remote/automated install.
+This uses Makefile because why not.

 To create the ISO, run
 ```
-make iso
+make
 ```

-To spawn a testing environment for the ISO, run
+To spawn a testing environment for the ISO using Libvirt and Terraform, run
 ```
 make test
 ````